 Soon, she had developed a list of foster-friendly professionals who had experience with children in foster care.
 She also began noticing that many of these children were having similar problems.
 So not only could she offer a referral, but she could offer experience-based advice.

 The community of Foster Families grew and Butterfly Haven was “officially” formed.

 Maria began receiving donations of things like clothes, baby equipment, furniture, and other things that many of the children placed in foster care need in a hurry.
 From the beginning, she had prepared care bags for each child.
 Each bag contained age-appropriate items, such as coloring supplies and a stuffed animal for younger children, or a journal and toiletries for older children.
 To date, over 350 children have received a care bag from Butterfly Haven.

 In February 2015, Butterfly Haven, Inc. was incorporated and received its 501(c)(3) nonprofit status from the IRS.

 In May 2016, Butterfly Haven moved to a little office space at the Woodson Center in Overland, Missouri.
 This space was just big enough to house a Resource Room and space for children’s activities.

-Butterfly Haven’s goal is to be able to provide children that enter foster care with brand new pajamas and personal items in an effort to make the transition of required out of home placement a little less traumatic.
+Butterfly Haven’s goal is to be able to provide children that enter foster care with child specific items of their very own in an effort to make the transition of required out of home placement a little less traumatic.

 If you would like to get involved we would love to talk to you about ways that you, your family, co-workers, churches, organizations, schools, civic groups, and friends become a part of #MakingMomentsMatter.
 It is what Butterfly Haven is all about!